Last updated January 24th, 2023

 The landscape of PSA software can appear vast, but once you cut through the noise you’ll see how each solution falls into a niche.

 Before you find your firm’s perfect match, do yourself the favor of looking broadly so you know you’ve covered the extent of your options.
 We hear from most prospective buyers that they’re evaluating about 3-5 different software vendors.
-Software review sites are a great place to start your research.
+PSA software review sites are a great place to start your research.
 G2, Capterra, and Software Advice all provide extensive lists of options available and ratings based on real-user reviews.
-G2 published a PSA Software Comparison Grid Report so you can save time shifting through reviews and see an average rating of each software provider based on customer satisfaction, specific features, implementation time, and more.
+G2 published a PSA Software Comparison Grid Report so you can save time shifting through PSA software reviews and see an average rating of each software provider based on customer satisfaction, specific features, implementation time, and more.

 Once you have the list of PSA solutions you’re interested in, use the discovery call time with each provider to lay out your baseline requirements.
 Think back to conversations with each stakeholder who will be impacted by this decision: Owners/Principals, Operations, Finance, Project Managers, IT, and Front Line Staff.
 How are processes currently being handled?
 What pains were the firm feeling that tipped you to this point?
 Focus most on what your non-negotiables are over ideals for each major stakeholder in your firm.